 Over the years, I've heard amazing stories from a nurse I know who worked as a helicopter and fixed-wing flight nurse, and she got her adrenaline rush by rescuing people from accidents in the vast wilderness.
 This same nurse worked for Doctors Without Borders in some of the most underserved and perilous conflict zones in the world, including Southern Sudan.

-Nurses can have an outsized impact on the wider world, or a quiet but no less crucial impact in small-town America, England, or New Zealand.
+Nurses can have an outsized impact on the wider world, or a quiet but no less crucial impact in small-town America, South Africa, or Korea.

 Taking Stock of the Possible